hypesystem/drngd/doc/api-documentation.markdown

 [create-link]: http://api.drng.dk/create-link.php "create-link API call"
 [get-stats]: http://api.drng.dk/get-stats.php "get-stats API call"

+`**NOTE**: To use jQuery for remote API calls, you may need to create some kind of work-around as most browsers block remote calls per default. `

 There are currently only two availible API calls: [**create-link**][create-link] and [**get-stats**][get-stats].
 They are called by accessing [http://api.drng.dk/create-link.php][create-link] and [http://api.drng.dk/get-stats.php][get-stats], respectively.

-An API call takes its arguments in GET and returns a JSON object, that can easily be interpreted with jQuery, cURL or the likes.
+Any drng.dk API call takes its arguments in GET and returns a JSON object, that can easily be interpreted with jQuery, cURL or the likes.
 The first (and only constant) element of the object is the "success" boolean.
 This indicates whether your request was succesful or not.